theNewDynamic/oregonsadventurecoast.com/content/blog/2017-03-14-wheres-the-best-place-to-check-out-local-music-in-the-coos-bay-north-bend-area.md

 ## [7 Devils Brewery](https://www.7devilsbrewery.com/events.html)

 Located in downtown Coos Bay, this local brewpub has quickly become a favorite gathering place.
 It’s a great place to take in tunes from local bands like the Dale Inskeep Band, Che’s Lounge and Bay City Swing, and even Portland-based music like Scratchdog String Band (Americana) and Cascade Crescendo (Bluegrass).
 Guests enjoy their seasonal menu selections and, of course, plenty of craft beer.
-If you stop in on a Monday night, stick around for Pub Trivia!
-Located at 247 S 2nd St, Coos Bay, OR 97420
+If you stop in on a Monday night, stick around for Pub Trivia! &nbsp;Located at 247 S 2nd St, Coos Bay, OR 97420

 ## [Gooney’s Sports Bar](http://www.gooneyssportsbar.com/)